Omaha police officer cleared of excessive force allegations, chief says - NewsBreak

 Omaha Sports Academy founder sentenced to probation for embezzling nearly $400,000

-OMAHA — After pleading no contest to a reduced theft charge in an embezzlement scheme, the founder and former manager of the Omaha Sports Academy was sentenced Friday to four years of probation.
-Friends and family members filled the courtroom to support 49-year-old Robert Franzese, who was charged in...
+OMAHA -- After pleading no contest to a reduced theft charge in an embezzlement scheme, the founder and former manager of the Omaha Sports Academy was sentenced Friday to four years of probation.
+Friends and family members filled the courtroom to support 49-year-old Robert Franzese, who was charged in 2021...

 OPPD board votes to continue coal use at North Omaha plant — for now